Pricing

 If you’d like to save on shipping costs without the delays of economy shipping, you might also consider offering pick up in store options.
 Under this model, you’d be able to partner with certain stores where your products could be picked up by customers, making use of bulk shipping rates or cheaper logistics services to ship to retailers in your network.

-Whether or not it makes sense to offer economy shipping to your customers when they’re purchasing items, it may be a good solution to save on costs when managing returns.
+Whether or not it makes sense to offer economy shipping to your customers when they’re purchasing items, it’s often a good solution to save on costs when managing returns if you’re footing the bill for reverse shipping fees.

 For items that don’t need to be immediately restocked, economy shipping can help you save costs on reverse logistics, while using the same tracking services available from pricier shipping methods to ensure that your return shipments are coming back safely.